junxit/us-congress-bills-114/metadata.md

 - 2015-02-09 — Committee on the Judiciary.
 Reported by Senator Grassley without amendment.
 Without written report.
 - 2015-02-09 — Committee on the Judiciary.
 Reported by Senator Grassley without amendment.
 Without written report.
 - 2015-02-09 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 16.
+- 2015-02-11 — Amendment SA 250 agreed to in Senate by Unanimous Consent.
+- 2015-02-11 — Amendment SA 250 proposed by Senator Hatch. (consideration: CR S919; text: CR S919) To improve the bill.
+- 2015-02-11 — Measure laid before Senate by unanimous consent. (consideration: CR S916-920)
+- 2015-02-11 — Passed Senate with an amendment by Yea-Nay Vote.
+98 - 0.
+Record Vote Number: 55. (text: CR S920)
+- 2015-02-11 — Passed/agreed to in Senate: Passed Senate with an amendment by Yea-Nay Vote.
+98 - 0.
+Record Vote Number: 55.(text: CR S920)
+- 2015-02-11 — Senate amendment agreed to: Amendment SA 250 agreed to in Senate by Unanimous Consent.
+- 2015-02-11 — Senate amendment proposed (on the floor): Amendment SA 250 proposed by Senator Hatch.(consideration: CR S919; text: CR S919)
+- 2015-02-11 — Senate amendment submitted